software

 6. Secure Web Browsing:

-• Web Filtering: Security software often includes filtering tools blocking access to malicious or inappropriate websites.
+• Web Filtering: Security software often includes filtering tools that block access to malicious or inappropriate websites.
 This helps protect users from phishing attacks, drive-by downloads, and other web-based threats.

 • Example: A web filtering tool might block access to a phishing site designed to steal login credentials, preventing users from accidentally exposing their information.